 The EKS Award is presented annually to an athlete who has shown great leadership skills, both on and off the sporting field.
-The award is open to all Special Olympics Australia athletes and is presented on Eunice Kennedy Shriver Day, which is celebrated on the fourth Saturday of September each year.
+The award is open to all Special Olympics Australia athletes.

 This award honours Special Olympics founder, Eunice Kennedy Shriver.
 Australian volunteer, Dr John Day inspired this award when he donated the medal he received from Mrs Shriver in 1976 to mark the beginning of Special Olympics in Australia.